himanshuchandola-zz/Virtual_Assistant_Python/README.md

-# A Simp;e Virtual Assistant in Python
+# A Simple Virtual Assistant in Python